ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

 7.  <a name="requirement-7"></a> When an
     [Identity Broker](https://github.com/ga4gh/data-security/blob/master/AAI/AAIConnectProfile.md#term-identity-broker)
-    receives a request with the “ga4gh” scope, it MUST provide RI claims under the “ga4gh” OIDC token claim as follows:
+    receives a request with the “ga4gh” scope, it MUST provide RI claims under the “ga4gh” OIDC claim as follows:

     -   The Identity Broker collects the claims, potentially from multiple sources including any upstream Identity Brokers, and flattens them into